Jericho1060/du-simple-access-control/README.md

 | ![Access Granted](https://raw.githubusercontent.com/Jericho1060/du-simple-access-control/main/images/screen_access_granted.png) | ![Access Denied](https://raw.githubusercontent.com/Jericho1060/du-simple-access-control/main/images/screen_access_denied.png) |
 | --- | --- |

+# Guilded Server (better than Discord)

+You can join me on Guilded for help or suggestions or requests by following that link : https://guilded.jericho.dev

+# Discord Server

+You can join me on Discord for help or suggestions or requests by following that link : https://discord.gg/qkdjyqDZQZ

 ## How to install

 1. copy the script on the board